mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 * De-masking ("weeding"): Masking is necessary for upside-down cuts.
 Photos from a print service are very easy to de-mask.
 If you use an inkjet printer at home, de-masking will be a challenge because transfer paper sticks like glue to inkjet photo paper.
 (You can weaken the transfer paper by repeated application to a piece of scrap photo paper, but it's a very fine line between "strong enough to do its job" and "weak enough to come off without tearing the photo", so I always end up with a few damaged pieces that need to be replaced.
 Fortunately, this method does allow you to cut replacement pieces!)

-* Appearance of edges: It's nice if the puzzle pieces edges are less visible when viewing the completed puzzle.
+* Appearance of edges: It's nice if the puzzle pieces' edges are less visible when viewing the completed puzzle.
 Inkjet-printed photos have an advantage here over lab-printed photos.

 * Appearance of photo: I prefer matte paper.
 On inkjet printers you can get very nice high-contrast colors on matte paper.
 True matte photos printed at the lab will be lower-contrast.
 If you prefer glossy or satin, then it's not a problem.